Freenitial/Shortcuts_Cmd_Powershell_x32_x64_Admin/README.md

 # Shortcuts of Cmd and Powershell as x32/x64/Admin

-- Script to create CMD and PowerShell shortcuts as x32/x64/Admin contexts (total of 8 shortcuts will be created on 64 bits windows)
+- Script to create CMD and PowerShell shortcuts as x32/x64/Admin contexts (total of 8 shortcuts will be created)
 - Shortcuts will be dropped where you want, define the "Drop_Shortcuts_On" variable.
 - CMD and PowerShell will set their current directory at opening, where you want, define the "Console_CD" variable.
 - Allows you to exceed the 260-character limit